chihyang/eopl3/ch07/README.md

 (t<sub>1</sub> -> t<sub>2</sub>), where t<sub>1</sub> = (t<sub>1</sub> -> t<sub>2</sub>)

 There is no way to define a type that contains itself in our type language.
-So it is quite possible that we cannot decide its type for the reason above.
+So it is quite possible that we cannot decide the type of a recursive procedure.
 For the same reason, the type of Y-combinator in 13 might be undecidable.
 But I am not sure for now.

 ``` racket